Mirshams/UM_SHAPE_Analyses/Useful Git Commands.md

 ## git status
 Gives you the status of your files.
 Whether you have files that are untracked or if the files are tracked but not committed yet.

+## git commit
+> git commit -m "Title of the commit" -m "The longer discription of the commit"